 2016: a year in review for the team at Bokashi Living

 2016 completes our first full year in business!
 Firstly, we would like to extend a big thank you to all the customers and suppliers who have helped us out along the way.
 Your support, feedback and validation during our first year was invaluable.
 We started out in late 2015 with a goal of teaching North American gardeners how to build healthier soils, by recognizing the value in their food waste with the bokashi composting process.
 It was an ambitious goal!
 Bokashi composting is quite new here in North America.
 But we are not one’s to be put off by a challenge!

 Why we love bokashi

 Our team, Nicki, Nick and George, became interested in bokashi composting early in 2015 after we saw the results it gave in our own gardens.
 Nick particularly liked how his leafy greens responded in his veggie garden, as well as his lilac tree in the front yard.

 My lilac tree last summer looked the best it’s looked since I moved here 15 years ago, and my kale was off the charts,” he reports.

-George and Nicki enjoy how their kids are responding to bokashi composting.
+George and Nicki enjoy how their kids responded to bokashi composting.

 Kids enjoy the bokashi process because they see results happen quickly.
 From food in the kitchen to earth worms working on it in the garden, it takes just one month.
 The speed really helps them to get involved”, says George.

 A sentiment echoed by many of our customers.